HwWobbe/DefinitiveData-DeltaAlerts/README.md

     - Alert(s) pipeline(s) will be needed
       - compelling usefulness is essential, but so is playing to the vested interests of current repos

 - gsd knew NIST but believes it is a Distant ConcernTn
+  - perhaps CaDfQss instead?
 - determine if my 'anthropic' Bot can Tweet
   - provide the relative advantages of various communication  Channels
     - acknowledge the precedent insights of TheResearchBoard